MINI hatchback - Practicality & boot space

 Getting into the back seats isn't too much of a problem, because the front seats fold quite a long way forwards, but there's not much room once you're actually in them.
 Squeezing in tall adults is possible, but not recommended for long distances.
 Families with young children probably won’t find it's such an issue, but the five-door hatchback is probably still a better fit if you’ve got children (and their seats) to consider.

 On the plus side, the MINI Hatch has quite a lot of storage areas dotted around the cabin.
-The dashboard doesn't just get a traditional glovebox – there's also a hidden cubbyhole above it, cup-holders in front of the gearstick and reasonably sized door bins.
+The dashboard now features a normal glovebox, with new models missing out on the previously fitted ‘secret’ storage compartment above it.
+There are also cup-holders in front of the gearstick and reasonably sized door bins.

 Being a small car, the MINI is pretty easy to park, but you can get front and rear parking sensors as an option to help make things easier still.
 With good all-round visibility and a nice view from all the mirrors, it feels easy to drive around tight, busy city streets.